panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 ## 5. Function declarations

 The [function declaration](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/function) defines a function with the provided name and parameters.
-An example of function declaration:
+An example of a function declaration:

 ```javascript
 function isOdd(number) {